-There are many varieties of hip implants and numerous materials are used in their construction, including ceramics, plastics and metals.
+There are many varieties of hip implants, and numerous materials are used in their construction, including ceramics, plastics and metals.
 In the case of all metal implants, both the ball and socket of the artificial joint are made of metal.
 When those two parts rub together during normal wear and tear, minuscule particles of metal can shed and be released into surrounding tissue and even into the bloodstream.
-This causes severe damage to local tissue, including necrosis, infection and allergic reactions.
+This can cause severe damage to local tissue, including necrosis, infection and allergic reactions.

-FDA officials say there have also been rare reports of enough metal released into the bloodstream that patients have suffered problems with their hearts and neurological system.
+FDA officials say there have also been rare reports of enough metal released into the bloodstream to cause problems with a patient's heart and neurological system.

-Dr. William Maisel is chief scientist at the FDA Center for Devices and Radiological Health, which regulates hip implants.
-He says there's no consensus in the scientific community about how much metal in the bloodstream is harmful.
+Dr. William Maisel, chief scientist at the FDA Center for Devices and Radiological Health, which regulates hip implants, says there is no consensus in the scientific community about how much metal in the bloodstream is harmful.

 The FDA is also asking companies to collect blood samples from patients with all-metal hip implants in order to better understand exactly how much metal may be released into the bloodstream.

-Jacobs says its important to remember that artificial hips are the single biggest advance of the century in the treatment of debilitating arthritis.
-He says, prior to hip replacement, patients had limited option and were often "condemned to a life of pain, immobility and lack of function."
+Prior to hip replacement, Jacobs says, patients had limited options and were often "condemned to a life of pain, immobility and lack of function."
 They couldn't work, he says, and couldn't participate in society.

 Even amid concerns about certain models of artificial hips, Jacobs says most patients have no problems and are doing extremely well with their new artificial hips.

 "The majority of patients who have these implants do not need to have them removed," he says.
 "They just need to make sure they have periodic follow-up with their physician."